|

 into the content stream as items are added.
 The AutoTag process

-then converts these to PDF/UA compatible PDF tags.
+then converts these to PDF/UA compatible PDF tags at the point that

 The tags that are added are of the form,,